Integrate Using Cursor / Claude Code (MCP Server)

 Note:

-The RiskOS™ MCP Server provides read-only access to documentation, schemas, and configuration metadata.
-It does not modify RiskOS™ resources or execute transactions.
+The RiskOS™ MCP Server provides documentation, schemas, workflow metadata, and webhook management.
+It does not execute transactions or evaluations.

 flowchart LR